kdp1965/tt09-pettit-addsub-accum/docs/info.md

 ## How to test

   1. Provide a 10KHz clock then issue rst_n pulse.
-  2. Select the desired output mode for viewing results:
+  2. Select the desired output mode for viewing results.
+For this testing, set uio_in[5:2] all LOW.

      uio_in[2]: Selects 7-Segment (LOW) or binary (HIGH) output format uio_in[4]: Selects auto nibble / digit display (LOW) or manual (HIGH) uio_in[3]: Manual digit select when uio_in[4] is HIGH. uio_in[5]: Selects value to output (LOW = ACC reg, HIGH = new ACC load value)

-     For this testing, set uio_in[5:2] all LOW.

   3. Monitor the results using the 7-Seg display and uio_out[7:6] bits: